SCP002/m3u_gen_acestream/README.md

   # Use empty string to include results with unset country.
   # Example:
   # countriesFilter:
-  # - "keep channels with country A"
+  # - 'keep channels with country A'
-  # - "keep channels with country B"
+  # - 'keep channels with country B'
   countriesFilter: []
   #
   # If true, only keep channels with countries that are in filter, but not any other.